-My first love however, was swimming.
+My first love, however, was swimming.
 From as far back as I can remember all I wanted to do was swim.
-Not just your casual lady breastroke in your local pool kind of swimming.
-No, I wanted to be the best (like noone ever was…).
+Not just your casual lady breaststroke in your local pool kind of swimming.
+No, I wanted to be the best (like no one ever was… #sorrynotsorry).

 I guess you can say I’m quite a competitive person.
 It’s not that I like winning it’s that I don’t like losing.

 Swimming taught me lots as only sport can but it also gave me the chance to travel.
-I traveled around Europe on training camps from Malta, to Cyprus, to Italy each February half term we headed off to warmer climates for 10 days of intense training and bit of sightseeing.
+I travelled around Europe on training camps from Malta, to Cyprus, to Italy.
+Each February half term we headed off to warmer climates for 10 days of intense training and bit of sightseeing.

 I am one of those rare types of people that is also academic.

 The last 4 years I have spent studying for a PhD in vascular physiology (blood vessels).
 A very different kind of adventure but one I am also grateful for taking.

 While it took me to some dark places, it allowed me to learn a lot about myself and come to terms with the kind of life that I want.

 I want to show you guys just how much you can get from life even in your own ‘backyard’.